About Killingly Energy Center/NTE Energy

 Advances in lighting technology will allow KEC to have a very limited lighting impact.
 Downward-facing directional lighting will be used to project light only where it is needed.
 The facility will use motion-detecting lights and manual task lighting wherever possible and safe, to reduce ambient lighting.
 Orange sodium lights will not be employed.
 Additionally, the FAA has deemed our facility as having ‘no hazard to air navigation’, which means no markings or lighting is required on the stack for aviation safety.

-How tall will the stack be and will the facility be visible?
+How tall will the stack be?
+Will the facility be visible?

 KEC will have a single stack standing 150 feet tall, compared to the existing three, 165-foot stacks at the Lake Road Generating Facility.
-Our site also sits in one of the lower elevations within the wooded Quinebaug River Valley, which will reduce visual impacts considerably.
+Existing topography and vegetation will also reduce visual impacts considerably.

 NTE has completed a visual impact study, which can be found on our website at www.killinglyenergycenter.com/resources.